 Now that you understand the WordPress maintenance process, the next step is to create a system that will help you get organized so you can perform your WordPress maintenance routine quickly and effectively.

 To learn how to create a system on your hard drive for downloading, archiving and retrieving your WordPress data and files, see the tutorial below:

-Did you enjoy this article?
-Feel free to use the social buttons below and share this page with with other WordPress users.
+Did you find this article useful?
+Feel free to use the share buttons below and share this article with other WordPress users.